 Many students cannot get qualified for private loans as they don't have a good credit history.
 The common solution for it is to find a co-signer who agrees to pay the loan of yours if you fail to make it on time or the regular payments.
 These can be a parent, family members or friends with good credit.

-You also need to meet all of the financial requirements where the borrower need not have a default in private or government student loans which might have no defaults of 60 days or more in the past 2 years.
+You also need to meet all of the financial requirements where the borrower should not have a default in private or government student loans which might have no defaults of 60 days or more in the past 2 years.

-If there is unreported bankruptcy in the previous 5 years, no charge-off (or) collection accounts over $100 and no unsatisfied repossession, tax liens, foreclosures or garnishments by the creditors and you might need to meet the minimum credit required standards to be determined as the ascent.
+If there is unreported bankruptcy in the previous 5 years, no charge-off (or) collection accounts over $100 and no unsatisfied repossession, tax liens, foreclosures or garnishments by the creditors, you might need to meet the minimum credit required standards to be determined as the ascent.

 They not only focus on the credit it also estimates your application which is based on factors such as earning potentials, major and attendance in the school.
 You will be receiving around 24 months of forbearance if you are having trouble in making the payments which are during the interest which will continue to accrue.